-sense of the development of an aesthetic.
-Outputs are uninspiring, timid and uncared for. condition.
+Poor quality or negligible craftsmanship.
+No sense of the development of an aesthetic.
+Outputs are uninspiring, timid and uncared for.
+Little or no sense of the project as an interactive condition.
 Outcome does not relate to program, site or contexts.
 Failure of understanding with respect to the nature of design.